genxbe/kirby3-ray/README.md

 # Kirby3 Ray helper

-Helper tool that enables ray on all the extendable methods.
+Helper tool that enables ray on all extendable methods.

 Ray is the fantastic dump debugger from our friends at Spatie.
 You can find more information about Ray on https://myray.app/.